quick-perf/quickperf-live/README.md

 ### Enable the performance diagnostic and test generation features

-You can configure the performance diagnostic and the test generation with properties.
+You can configure the performance diagnostics and the test generation with properties.
 You can update the configuration after the application startup with the help of MBeans.

 👉 [**Performance diagnostics**](./doc/performance_diagnostics.md)